2015

 Axminster Medical Practice Devon Partnership NHS Trust

-Concerns summary Over-prescription of medication to a patient with a history of overdoses was identified.
+Concerns summary (AI summary) Over-prescription of medication to a patient with a history of overdoses was identified.
 There was a lack of a robust computer system to warn practitioners about overdose history, and an action plan's implementation needed auditing.

 Max Carlton-Smith